willtholke/CS61A/lec-notes.md

 def <name>(<parameters>):  # function signature
     return <return expression>  #body
 ```

-We don't enter inside the function until we call the function.
+- Note that we don't actually enter inside the function until we call the function; how do we know this?
+That's why we create environment diagrams, which allow us to "look under the hood."

 ### Calling User-Defined Functions